The Art of Accessorizing Your Home

 The golden section rule applies to the ratios used in architecture when designing window proportions and room sizes.

 • Common ratios: 2:3, 3:5, 4:7 and 5:8.
-Okay, great.
-But what does this mean?
+What does this mean?

 • Let's use the 3:5 ratio as an example;